.

 Occupation: Retired

 Born and raised in Erinsborough, Dan Ramsay's father 'Black' Jack Ramsay was a local pioneer who had twice been mayor.
 Dan was enormously proud of his father's contribution to the area, and considered half of Erinsborough to be in debt to the Ramsays.
-He married his childhood sweetheart, Edna Wilkins, and they had three children, Max, Tom and Madge (or 'Maggie' as Dan always called her).
-But then Dan lost his job and the family moved to Brisbane where Dan brought up his children to be as outspoken and cantankerous as he was himself.
+As work dried up during the Depression, Dan moved up north to Brisbane where he quickly met his sweetheart, Edna Wilkins, at a dance.
+Dan and Edna married in 1936 and they had three children, Max, Tom and Madge (or 'Maggie' as Dan always called her), who were all brought up to be as outspoken and cantankerous as Dan was himself.

 After suffering a heart attack in Brisbane, Dan was unwell for several months, and was forced to miss Madge's wedding to Harold, after the couple had been reunited.
 He did make it down to Erinsborough a few months later, however, to offer Charlene and Scott a house he had bought for them in Brisbane.
 And as a thank you to Dan, the couple later named their first son, Daniel, after him - thus ensuring that, although carrying the Robinson surname, a piece of the Ramsay legacy would live on into the next generation.